 A master of both sides of her brain—Friis holds degrees in both fine arts/sculpture and economics, and is a multilingual world traveler—she tries to help her clients envision what’s possible with “seemingly impossible spaces.”

-We chatted up Friis to find out where she gets her drive for success, her go-to spots for sourcing home decor and her advice on finding the perfect waterfront property.
+We chatted up Friis to find out where she gets her drive for success, her go-to spots for sourcing home decor and her advice on finding the perfect Palm Beach waterfront real estate.

 INHABIT: What’s the best advice you’ve ever received?